 Based on the Requested NSSAI (if any) and the Subscription Information, the 5GC is responsible for selection of a Network Slice instance(s) to serve a UE including the 5GC Control Plane and User Plane Network Functions corresponding to this Network Slice instance(s).
+The Subscription Information may contain additional information regarding the simultaneous usage of network slices, see clause 5.15.x.1.

 The (R)AN may use Requested NSSAI in access stratum signalling to handle the UE Control Plane connection before the 5GC informs the (R)AN of the Allowed NSSAI.
 The Requested NSSAI is used by the RAN for AMF selection, as described in clause 6.3.5.
 The UE shall not include the Requested NSSAI in the RRC Resume when the UE asks to resume the RRC connection and is CM-CONNECTED with RRC Inactive state.